When you have osteoporosis and break your wrist or forearm, your treatment options mainly depend on the kind of fracture you have.

 How Do I Get It Treated?

 Sometimes fractures due to osteoporosis can't grow back together easily, because too much bone is missing.
-If your doctor thinks your bones may not be stable enough for a cast, he might recommend surgery.
+If your doctor thinks your bones may not be stable enough for a cast, they might recommend surgery.

 You may also need an operation if the fracture shattered your bone, or if the broken pieces don't line up right.